pagopa/devops-app-insights-ambassador/README.md

 ## How to use

+### Pre-requisites

+1. add this env variable to your terminal `APPLICATIONINSIGHTS_CONNECTION_STRING`, is the applications insights connection string.
+Without this the app cannot run.

 ### App Insights Availability

 to push an event into app insight/availability, you can use this endpoint: